moehw/writeups/DEF CON CTF Qualifier 2020/biooosless/README.md

 lba = 0x4400 / 0x200 = 34
 ```

-And than running the `python local-run.py shellcode.bin` gives us a pattern of flag, the same as server gives the flag!
+And then running the `python local-run.py shellcode.bin` gives us a pattern of flag, the same as server gives the flag!

 <img src="pic/flag.png">